Colombia Tour

 Guzmania, a member of the Bromeliaceae family, which also includes pineapples and Tillandsia

-Laternea dringii, a tiny but gorgeous strange stinkhorn endemic to the neotropics growing in late stage decaying wood in Rio Claro, Antioquia, Colombia
+Laternea dringii, a tiny but gorgeous strange stinkhorn endemic to the neotropics growing in late stage decaying wood in Rio Claro, Antioquia, Colombia.

 Río Claro - note the waterfall coming out of a karst cave.